Founders and school leadership

 Allison Merrell | Leadership Coach

-I grew up in house full of the love of learning.
+I grew up in a house full of the love of learning.
 My mom kept the encyclopedias, dictionary, and world globe next to the dinner table so whenever a question arose we were prepared.
 My favorite activity was spinning the globe, putting my finger down, and looking up the country that it landed on.
 Later in life, I lived in some of those countries like Japan, Israel, and Jordan.
 I earned a degree in Middle East Studies/Arabic and have studied Japanese in professional institutions, but my favorite way of learning about the world is being in it, seeing it, and getting to know the people in it.
-I’m also passionate about cooking, reading, cycling, and my newly started family.
+I’m also passionate about cooking, reading, cycling, and my newly-started family.
 I love working with the students at Williamsburg Intermediate and learning with them along the way in their educational journey.

 Peter A. Jensen | Leadership Coach